abpframework/abp/docs/en/Community-Articles/2024-05-01-How-ABP-get-current-user/POST.md

 ### OAuth2(Google, Facebook, Twitter, Microsoft) Extenal Login Client

-The `OAuth2 handler` will fetch a JSON containing user information from the `OAuth2` server.
-The third-party provider will issue the claim type based on their standard server and then map/add it to the current `ClaimsIdentity`.

-The ASP NET Core built-in some claim type mapping for different providers.
+The `OAuth2 handler` fetchs a JSON containing user information from the `OAuth2` server.
+The third-party provider issues the claim type based on their standard server and then maps/adds it to the current `ClaimsIdentity`.
+The ASP NET Core provides some built-in claim-type mappings for different providers as can be seen below examples:

-Example: The `ClaimActions` of `GoogleOptions` will map the Google's claim types to [`System.Security.Claims.ClaimTypes`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes)
+**Example**: The `ClaimActions` property of the `GoogleOptions` maps the Google's claim types to [`System.Security.Claims.ClaimTypes`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes):

 ```cs
 ClaimActions.MapJsonKey(ClaimTypes.NameIdentifier, "id"); // v2